eigenhombre/steelcut/README.md

     Thanks for using myproject!
     $

-# Next Steps

 ## Feature Selection

-It is planned to allow selection of optional features, with de-selectable defaults.
+Some features in generated projects are optional, with de-selectable defaults.
 Examples:

 Select library only with no other defaults: